 - An individual or sole proprietor can sue for $10,000 or less.

 - A corporation or LLC can sue for $5,000 or less.

 What Are The Mount Auburn, IA Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Mount Auburn, IA depends on how much you are suing for:
+The amount you will pay to file a small claim in Mount Auburn, IA depends on how much you are suing for:

 - If you are suing for $1,500 or less, then your filing fee is $30.

 - If you are suing for more than $1,500 but less than or equal to $5,000, then your filing fee is $50.

 - If you are suing for more than $5,000 but less than or equal to $10,000, then your filing fee is $75.

 What Are Other Costs For Mount Auburn, IA Small Claims Court?